 Metropolitan Museum and Cleopatra's Needle

 The most important monument in Central Park is Cleopatra's Needle, an authentic Egyptian obelisk, located east of the Great Lawn.
 The 20 meter tall granite obelisk was originally erected at Heliopolis and later moved to Alexandria.
-In the mid 19th century it was donated to the US as a gift from Egypt.
+In the mid-nineteenth century it was donated to the US as a gift from Egypt.

 The obelisk stands near the Metropolitan Museum of Art